arthurfiorette/axios-cache-interceptor/docs/src/config.md

-# Global
+# setupCache()

-These are properties that are used and shared by the entire application.
+The `setupCache` function receives the axios instance and a set of optional properties described below.
+They are used and shared by the entire application workflow.

 ```ts
 const axios = setupCache(axios, OPTIONS);